meilisearch/documentation/learn/what_is_meilisearch/philosophy.md

 Meilisearch aims to be your go-to search backend when you want to build a great search experience for your end-users.

-It's not designed for searching through large data collections (> 10M documents) or industrial applications.
+Meilisearch is designed for front-facing search, i.e. search for users of your site, app, or product.
 As a result, we are fully committed to the philosophy of [prefix search](https://en.wikipedia.org/wiki/Trie).

 ### Anti-pattern

 Meilisearch should **not be your main data store**.
 Meilisearch should contain only the data you want your users to search through.
-The more data Meilisearch contains, the less relevant it is.
+If you must add data that is irrelevant to search, be sure to [make those fields non-searchable](/learn/configuration/displayed_searchable_attributes.md#searchable-fields) to improve relevancy and response time.

 Meilisearch queries should be sent directly from the front-end.
 The more proxies there are between Meilisearch and the end-user, the slower the queries and search experience will be.